octoprobe/testbed_tutorial/doc/README_installation.md

-# This is how to install Octoprobe and infrastructure_tentacle
+# This is how to install Octoprobe and testbed_tutorial

 Target OS: Ubuntu 24.04 LTS.